olvaffe/olv-notes/tools/fdisk.md

     - another partition, XBOOTLDR, should be created and moutned to `/boot` instead

-## Partition Table Cloning
+## Data Migration

+- partition table cloning
   - `sfdisk -d /dev/sda | sfdisk /dev/sdb`
   - it is usually better to dump to a file and manually edit first
     - to generate new uuids or when the two disks have difference sizes
     - header lines
       - keep `label: gpt`
       - remove the rest and let sfdisk derive them from the new disk
     - partition lines
       - keep `type`, `size`, `name`, and `attrs`
         - remove `size` as well for the last partition
       - remove the rest and let sfdisk derive them
+- partition cloning
+  - the old nad new partitions should have the same size
+    - if the size grows, follow the cloning by `resize2fs /dev/sdb4`
+  - `cp /dev/sda4 /dev/sdb4` copies the entire partition
+  - `e2image -arp /dev/sda4 /dev/sdb4` copies ext partitions
+    - it only copies blocks that are used
+- data cloning
+  - `cp -ax --sparse=always / /mnt`
+    - `-a` is recursive and preserves everything (mode, owner, timestamps, context, links, xattr)
+    - `-x` stays on the same filesystem
+  - `rsync -qaHAXSx / /mnt`
+    - `-q` is quiet
+    - `-a` is archive (recursive and preserves most things)
+    - `-H` preserves hard links
+    - `-A` preserves acls
+    - `-X` preserves xattrs
+    - `-S` uses sparse
+    - `-x` stays on the same filesystem

 ## Bootable USB